Are you mired in lawsuit with a business partner?

 Burg Simpson’s Colorado corporate attorneys deal with a wide array of business and commercial litigation matters.
 Our expert business litigation lawyers are eager to help you whether you’re a C-corporation, a limited partnership, an S-corp, a sole proprietorship, a family business, or just an individual with any issue related to business law.

-Complete our FREE CASE EVALUATION FORM right now to get assistance from the experienced Colorado bad faith insurance attorneys at Burg Simpson.
-Our trial lawyers will provide you with a free initial consultation, where we’ll be able to evaluate your case and advise you on the best course of action going forward.
+Call us right now to get assistance from the experienced Colorado bad faith insurance attorneys at Burg Simpson.
+Our trial lawyers are able to evaluate your case and advise you on the best course of action going forward.

 FREQUENTLY ASKED QUESTIONS

 Business and commercial law can sometimes appear to have more questions than answers – even for experts.
 So we’ve put together a comprehensive Commercial Litigation FAQ HERE to help clear up some of the cloudier parts of this area of law.
 But don’t think you can read through it and argue your own case.
 This is a dense part of Colorado law, and nothing can replace an in-person consultation with a Denver product liability attorney.
 Burg Simpson will walk through every step of your situation with you.
-Fill out a FREE Case Evaluation form now or call us before it’s too late to help.
+Call us before it’s too late to help.

 WHY CHOOSE BURG SIMPSON?